Concrete Contractors Specializing in Exposed Aggregate in Rockford, IL

 Concrete is the most commonly used man-made material on earth.
 It is an important construction material used extensively in buildings, bridges, roads, and dams.
 Its uses range from structural applications to paviors, pipes, and drains.

-Concrete Rockford IL is a composite material, consisting mainly of Portland cement, water and aggregate.
+Concrete Rockford IL is a composite material, consisting mainly of Portland cement, water, and aggregate.
 When these materials are mixed together, they form a workable paste which then gradually hardens over time.
 Concrete outperforms wood as a construction material, and won’t burden building owners with constant repair and maintenance costs.
 Versatile, long-lasting, and durable, concrete is a cost-effective, sustainable choice for both residential and commercial buildings.

 Concrete in Rockford, IL strength is determined by the force required to crush it and is measured in pounds per square inch or kilograms per square centimeter.
 Strength can be affected by many variables including moisture and temperature.
 The tensile strength of concrete can be improved with the addition of metal rods, wires, cables, or mesh.
 Where very high tensile stresses are expected concrete can include pre-tensioned steel wires.
 This creates compressive forces in the concrete that help offset the tensile forces that the structure is subject to.
 Sacrificial probes can be integrated within the concrete to provide strength determination and this is likely to help improve construction methodologies.
 Resource efficiency.
-The predominant raw material for the cement in concrete is limestone, the most abundant mineral on earth.
+The predominant raw material for cement in concrete is limestone, the most abundant mineral on earth.
 Concrete can also be made with fly ash, slag cement, and silica fume, all waste byproducts from power plants, steel mills, and other manufacturing facilities.
 When it’s built with concrete, it’s built to last.
-Concrete is a building material that gains strength over time.
+A concrete is a building material that gains strength over time.
 Concrete’s 100-year service life conserves resources by reducing the need for reconstruction.
 Concrete is durable – it resists weathering, erosion and natural disasters, needs few repairs and little maintenance, adding up to a solid investment.

 Operational energy requirements typically represent 85% of the total energy a building uses over its service life.
 Concrete provides one of the most efficient and cost-effective means of constructing energy-efficient structures.
 A sustainable concrete building can yield life cycle savings of more than 20% of total construction costs.
 Much of the savings come from concrete’s thermal mass, which can harvest natural energy sources such as the sun and can also capture thermal energy from lighting fixtures and other equipment in the building.
 Ability to retain stormwater.
 Paved surfaces tend to be impervious and can block natural water infiltration into the soil.
 This creates an imbalance in the natural ecosystem and leads to problems such as erosion, flash floods, water table depletion, and pollution.
 Pervious concrete in Rockford, IL is a special type of structural concrete with a sponge-like network of voids that water passes through readily.
-When used for driveways, sidewalks, parking lots, and other pavements, pervious concrete can help to retain stormwater runoff and replenish local water supplies.
+When used for driveways, sidewalks, parking lots, and other pavements, previous concrete can help to retain stormwater runoff and replenish local water supplies.

 What Our Clients Say: